JochemTolsma/homepage/content/courses/_index.md

 Sociologists study how societies (or groups and communities) (*macro-level*) affect the lives of their members (*individual-level*) and, vice versa, how individuals shape the societies in which they live.
 Within societies people form relations with specific others and thereby form **social networks**.
 Individuals are embedded in many different social networks (e.g. based on friendships, bullying, family relations).
 Within these social networks individuals both intentionally and unintentionally influence each others' *attitudes*, *behaviors* and *relations* via complex dynamic processes.
 The attitudes, behaviors and relations of individuals shape, in turn, the societies they live in.
 They give rise to social phenomena such as *inequality*, *segregation*, *polarization* and *cohesion*.
 It is however not possible to explain these macro-level social phenomena, let alone to solve social problems, without taking into account that individuals are connected to each other in social networks.
 For example, you may have a good idea about where my personal political attitudes come from but this does not explain political polarization, why specific groups in society hold ever more opposing, extreme political attitudes.
-It is crucial to take into account the *interconnectedness* of individuals and thus the role of social networks if wish to explain and solve social problems.
+It is crucial to take into account the *interconnectedness* of individuals and thus the role of social networks if we wish to explain and solve social problems.
 It can thus be no surprise that the study of the causes and consequences of social networks lies at the core of sociology.

 ## Aim